honestbee/honestbee.github.io/_posts/2016-02-07-building-web-app-using-google-sheet.md

 ## Summary

 Since you can do HTML and Javascript, you have endless possibilities here.
-With powerful Google sheet API and its integration with Google cloud hosting, you can build a simple HTML web app with Google sheet as your database.
+With powerful Google Sheets API and its integration with Google cloud hosting, you can build a simple HTML web app with Google Sheets as your database.

 Go try it out :)

-Like what you see?
-Come join us and be part of an amazing team.
-[We are hiring](https://honestbee.sg/en/careers)